jmendelson256/samplingNR/README.md

 <!-- badges: end -->

-`samplingNR` is an R package that allows for computing optimal allocations under anticipated nonresponse, as described in our paper.
+`samplingNR` is an R package that allows for computing optimal allocations under anticipated nonresponse.
+The underlying theory is provided in Mendelson & Elliott (in press).

 ## Installation